Last updated on December 4th, 2024 at 01:27 pm

 Mark Twain truly was a world traveler.
 He traveled extensively in North America, Europe, and the Middle East.

-There have been many times when I have had to make a decision about whether to take the trip, weighing up financial and time commitments.
+There have been many times when I have had to make a decision about whether to take a trip, weighing up financial and time commitments.
 But I can honestly say that I have never regretted any of my travel and certainly won’t in 20 years.
-Whenever I stress about an impending trip, I remember how Mark Twain viewed his life circumstances and he always looked to find the humor hidden within any situation.
+Whenever I stress about an impending trip, I remember how Mark Twain viewed his life circumstances.
+He always looked to find the humor hidden within any situation.

 Another of my favorite Mark Twain travel quotes is: